arranf/GameOfLife/README.txt

 Prerequisites:
-Compile LifeGrid and LifeGridTest with java
+Compile LifeGrid and GameOfLife with java

-Run LifeGridTest with the command "java LifeGridTest"
+Run GameOfLife with the command "java GameOfLife"

-LifeGridTest takes the following parameters (which if used must all be provided):
+GameOfLife takes the following parameters, all of which are optional.

-LifeGridTest x y file.txt n
+GameOfLife --x=50 --y=50 --runfor=10 --file="test_blinker.txt"

 Where:
-x is the dimensions of the width of the grid y is the dimensions of the height of the grid file.txt is a *string* which is the source file n is the number of generations to produce
+x is the dimensions of the width of the grid y is the dimensions of the height of the grid file is a *string* which is the source file to initially populate the grid runfor is the number of generations that should be calculated at a time

-If no paramters are provided the following defaults will be used
+If no paramters are provided the program will default to a 30 by 30 grid calculating one generation at a time with a random initial seed.

-LifeGridTest 10 10 "test.txt" 3